xpf0000/PhpWebStudy/README.md

 - Making product requirements and suggestions
 - Designing better looking interfaces and icons
 - Helping to share the software with a wider audience
+- Write a blog, or record a video.
 - Add features such as php extensions, software modules, common tools, etc.

 Thank you to all the people who already contributed to PhpWebStudy!